 Prior to Auburn, Horton spent six successful seasons in a similar capacity at Arkansas, where he was also recruiting coordinator.

-A 23-year coaching veteran, Horton was recognized by Rivals.com and ESPN.com as one of the nation's top recruiters during his tenure at Arkansas and was one of just two coaches in the nation, and the only one in the SEC, to coach four different 1,000-yard rushers from 2007-10.
+A 26-year coaching veteran, Horton was recognized by Rivals.com and ESPN.com as one of the nation's top recruiters during his tenure at Arkansas and was one of just two coaches in the nation, and the only one in the SEC, to coach four different 1,000-yard rushers from 2007-10.
 Under his watch, Darren McFadden and Felix Jones earned All-America honors, while Dennis Johnson and Knile Davis earned All-SEC honors.

-Prior to Kansas State, he was at Air Force from 1999-2005, serving as the wide receivers coach from 1999-2004 and the running backs coach in 2005.
+He was at Air Force from 1999-2005, serving as the wide receivers coach from 1999-2004 and the running backs coach in 2005.
 Horton was recognized by the Colorado Chapter of the Fellowship of Christian Athletes as one of its coaches of the year in 2004.

 Horton began his coaching career at Appalachian State in 1990 and helped guide the Mountaineers to a 67-32 record during his eight years, including Southern Conference championships in 1991 and 1995 and five appearances in the NCAA Division I-AA playoffs.
-The 1995 Mountaineers were the first Division I team to go undefeated in North Carolina college football history.

 Horton earned his bachelor's degree in marketing management from Arkansas in 1990.
 While at Arkansas, he was a four-year letterman and three-year starter as a split end and punt returner under head coach Ken Hatfield.
 He caught 49 passes for 942 yards and one touchdown in his career, hauling in 23 catches for 453 yards as a senior in 1989.
 Horton also returned 78 punts for 657 yards in his collegiate career, fifth all-time in school history.